ROCm/Tensile/docs/src/conceptual/solution-selection-catalogs.rst

     type: Hardware                                           # [_A]
   solutions: []

-Note that the lines in the parent catalog are marked as A,B, and C for reference.
+Note that the lines in the parent catalog are marked as A, B, and C for reference.

 - Line [A]: Shows the top level of the parent catalog, which contains a single row for each hardware architecture.
 - Line [B]: Shows the problem map for the operation *Contraction_l_Alik_Bjlk_Cijk_Dijk*.